-The disease was identified in 1976 and so far there is no vaccine.
-The incubation period can range from two-three days up to three weeks.
-Symptoms include fever, diarrhoea and internal as well as external bleeding; Ebola is not contagious (airborne), but is highly infectious.
+The disease was identified in 1976.
+Experimental vaccines have been used since 2015.
+The incubation period can range from two to three days up to three weeks.
+Symptoms include fever, diarrhea and internal as well as external bleeding; Ebola is not contagious (airborne), but is highly infectious.
 While the virus is killed easily with soap and water, those who are infected have to be placed in isolation to avoid a spread.
-Recent DW content with the keyword Ebola is collated below.
+DW content with the keyword Ebola is collated below.

 This week we want to turn our attention to crises that don't get the attention they deserve.
 Take Neglected Tropical Diseases for instance.
 1.5 billion people are affected by NTDs, a large number of those in need of treatment are living in Africa.
 And the war-torn country of South Sudan is in the grip of a humanitarian crisis.